 Although they may seem like cool and generous dudes, stealing from the rich to give to the poor, pirates aren’t always that nice.
-Sometimes they do things like plant hidden code in the ebooks you download, which then infects your computer with a virus.
+Sometimes they do things like plant hidden codes in the ebooks you download, which then infect your computer with a virus.
 The virus then invites a few friends along and has a party, trashing the joint while you’re not looking.

 The cleanup (aka. virus eradication) can be expensive, time consuming and frustrating.
 So.
 Incredibly.
 Frustrating.